horacioleon/challenge-remote-access/server_side.md

 #### Enabled service on startup

-To enable our service at the startup of the server, we have to run the following commadnd.
+To enable our service at the startup of the server, we have to run the following command.

 ``systemctl enable proxy_ssh@client-a_server-b.service ``